jonnonz1/nz-statute-book/acts/public/1972/aviation-crimes-act-1972.md

 (4) The provisions of Part 4 of the Search and Surveillance Act 2012 (except for subpart 3) apply.

 ### 14 Evidence of offences
-(1) Nothing found in the course of a search or examination made pursuant to section 12 or section 13 of this Act or sections 80, 80B, and 80C of the Civil Aviation Act 1990 shall be admissible as evidence in any criminal proceedings against the person who, or whose baggage, has been searched, or, as the case may be, the consignor of any cargo that has been examined, other than proceedings in respect of a crime against this Act or the crime of treason or any crime punishable by imprisonment for life or for a term of 3 years or more, or in respect of an offence against section 16 of the Arms Act 1958 (which relates to the unlawful carriage or possession of firearms, ammunition, or explosives), or in respect of an offence against the Misuse of Drugs Act 1975.
+(1) No item or substance specified in section 11(1) of the Aviation Crimes Act 1972 that is found in the course of a search or examination made under section 12 or 13 of this Act or the Civil Aviation Act 2023 is admissible as evidence in any criminal proceedings against the person who, or whose baggage, has been searched, or, as the case may be, the consignor of any cargo that has been examined, other than proceedings in respect of a crime against this Act or the crime of treason or any crime punishable by imprisonment for life or for a term of 3 years or more, or in respect of an offence against section 16 of the Arms Act 1958 (which relates to the unlawful carriage or possession of firearms, ammunition, or explosives), or in respect of an offence against the Misuse of Drugs Act 1975.
-(2) For the purposes of this section, if any dangerous goods (as defined in section 2 of the Civil Aviation Act 1990) are found in the course of a search or examination made under this Act, the dangerous goods must be regarded as having been detected in the exercise of the powers conferred by sections 80(a) and (ab) and 80A of the Civil Aviation Act 1990 and not found under this Act.
+(2) For the purposes of this section, if dangerous goods (as defined in section 5 of the Civil Aviation Act 2023) are found in the course of a search or examination made under this Act, the dangerous goods must be regarded as having been detected in the exercise of the powers conferred by Part 5 of the Civil Aviation Act 2023 and not found under this Act.

 **Powers of aircraft commander**